ersenbasaransen/docker-dotnetcore-api/README.md

 - Scalability : Additional use of **“orchestration”** can spin up multiple container instances to support increased load.
 - Performance : Containers generally perform better than their VM counterparts.

+# Image
+A docker image is a file that contains the “blueprint” or instructions on how our code is expected to run in Docker, so it includes things like dependencies and instructions on how our app should start.

+# Container
+When our image is “executed to run”, in runs in a container, which as we’ve already discussed is highly portable and independent, (from any other running containers).

 # **Ingredients**
  - VS Code or another IDE of your choice (free) [https://code.visualstudio.com/](https://code.visualstudio.com/)
  - .NET Core SDK (free)